 To fight against tired looking skin, ensure you are drinking eight glasses of water and eating five pieces of fruit and veg a day to pump some life and colour into your skin – yes, you’re sure to have heard it before, but honestly, it’s invaluable advice!

-Without a doubt the sun causes the most damage to the skin.
-However, little known is that everything from computer screens to mobile phones also emit UV rays.
+Without a doubt, the sun causes the most damage to the skin.
+However, little known is that everything from computer screens to mobile phones also emits UV rays.
 OK, so you’ve probably read plenty of our other blogs that rave about the benefits of sunscreen, but we’re going to say it again.
 Apply sun cream every day to prevent your skin from premature ageing, please, for us?

 Ever made it to the holiday destination of your dreams only to find you have cracked, flakey and dry skin?
 Air circulating in the flight cabin can cause dry skin.
-When flying, we recommend you drink plenty of water to keep the skin hydrated, avoid dehydrating alcohol and apply a decent moisturiser or even a hydrating facemask mid flight.
+When flying, we recommend you drink plenty of water to keep the skin hydrated, avoid dehydrating alcohol and apply a decent moisturiser or even a hydrating facemask mid-flight.